Shift3/dj-starter/{{ cookiecutter.project_slug }}/README.md

 #### The easy way

 We include a script that pulls the necessary environment variables from your terraform state, and uploads them to CircleCI for you.
-In order to run it, you will need to have already provisioned your terraform infrastructure and [created a CircleCI API token](https://app.circleci.com/settings/user/tokens).
+In order to run it, you will need to have already provisioned your terraform infrastructure, [setup the project on CircleCI](https://app.circleci.com/projects/project-dashboard/github/Shift3/), and [created a CircleCI API token](https://app.circleci.com/settings/user/tokens).

 ```bash
 CIRCLECI_TOKEN=my-api-token PROJECT_NAME=my-project scripts/update-circleci.sh
 ```

 Depending on your current **terraform workspace** the script will show you what environment variables you will need, and will ask you if it's ok to set them on CircleCI.

+After the script works, you can make a push to `develop` for staging, or `main` for production, to start a deploy process and make sure everything works.

 #### The manual way